techahoynyc/essentialQuotes/README.md

 ## Description
 During difficult and uncertain times, messages of hope, strength, and encouragement can have a meaningful impact.
 EssentialQuotes is a project designed to capture outpouring of community support from tweets and simple messages.
 Received messages are displayed on a chain of 64x32 RGB matrixes.

-You can read more about the project on Hackster.io.
+You can read more about the project on [Hackster.io](https://www.hackster.io/techahoynyc/essentialquotes-42cdc8)!

+*If you want to show your support for our community send a tweet to @techahoynyc with #weheartrdgwd or visit https://techahoy.org/we-heart-rdgwd to message us through our website.*

 ## Requirements
 * hzeller's great [rpi-rgb-led-matrix repo](https://github.com/hzeller/rpi-rgb-led-matrix)